bnediction/reprogramming-with-bonesis/paper.md

 Besides the four reprogramming problems tackled in this paper, an additional variant would be the marker-reprogramming of fixed points which also ensures the absence of cyclic attractors.
 Note that its complexity is equivalent to the one of P3/P4, i.e., it can be expressed as a $\exists\forall\exists$-expression.
 This problem may be relevant for modeling cases where cyclic attractors do not make sense.
 The programming interface of *BoNesis* do not permit an efficient encoding of this problem at the moment.

+This paper focused on permanent perturbations, i.e., enforcing the value of one or several components constantly over time, independently of the state of the system.
 *Sequential* reprogramming <cite data-citep="Mandon2017,Pardo2021">(<a href="https://doi.org/10.1007/978-3-319-67471-1_11">Mandon et al., 2017</a>,<a href="https://doi.org/10.1016/j.tcs.2021.03.013">Pardo et al., 2021</a>)</cite> consists in applying sets of perturbations at different time.
 This can lead to reducing the overall number of component to perturb, by taking advantage of the natural transient dynamics of the system.
+Sequential reprogramming brings the BN reprogramming settings closer to classical control theory, as the control can depend both on time and state of the system.
 Having fixed a number of steps, say $m$, the reprogramming problems consists in identifying $m$ sets of perturbations which will be applied in sequence, and their application may be restricted to attractors only
 <cite data-citep="Mandon2019">(<a href="https://doi.org/10.1007/978-3-030-31304-3_1">Mandon et al., 2019</a>)</cite>.
 Interestingly in that case, having fixed the number of reprogramming steps, the computational complexity remains identical to the  one-step reprogramming with locally-monotone BNs, due to the PTIME complexity of the reachability.